EarthScope/ispaq/README.md

 Example: `dataselect -Sd -A %n.%s.%l.%c.%Y.%j.%q inputfiles`

-Note: If you decide to prune your data (remove overlaps) using `dataselect -Ps` and it contains leap seconds ([Leap Second List](https://www.ietf.org/timezones/data/leap-seconds.list)), please read the section titled "Leap Second List File" in the dataselect documentation.

 ### Updating CRAN packages

 The command line argument `-U`, `--update-r` can be used to check CRAN for newer IRISSeismic, seismicRoll, and